1

 4

 • Thanks Leigh!
 I appreciate your opinion.
 I continue to worry whether I should be citing the details of this short stint of 2 months I had.
 And no, my previous job-change was spurred by my interest for a change of role.
-Jul 19, 2014 at 18:33
+Commented Jul 19, 2014 at 18:33

 • The two-month stint was the editorial position where you found that you're really more of a writer than an editor, correct?
 While it can depend, and while you may want to drop it from your resume after several years, I would be more interested in not displaying the short writing stint (that you left for editing) and the short stint at the start-up-like partner company.
 They're easiest to cull, as well, since they're the shortest; they won't leave a huge gap in your resume that's difficult to explain later on.